Why do we need this research?

 There are around 8 stillbirths in the UK every day.
 It is crucial that we understand more about why stillbirths happen and what we can do to prevent them.

-The most common cause of stillbirth is failure of the placenta to provide the baby with the nutrients and oxygen it needs to grow.
-To study why the placenta may fail, researchers sometimes perform experiments in female mice that are mated at 38–42 weeks old.
-These mice are classed as having an advanced maternal age, and usually have high stillbirth rates and abnormal placentas.
+The most common cause of stillbirth is the failure of the placenta to provide the baby with the nutrients and oxygen it needs to grow.
+To find out why the placenta may fail, researchers sometimes perform experiments in female mice that are mated at 38–42 weeks old.
+These mice are classed as having an ‘advanced maternal age’, and usually have high stillbirth rates and abnormal placentas.

-However, while these mice have helped scientists to understand more about how stillbirth occurs, they have such severe abnormalities that researchers can’t use them to test new therapies that might improve how the placenta functions.
-We need new way to test treatments to prevent stillbirth.
+However, while these mice have helped scientists to understand more about how stillbirth occurs, they have such severe abnormalities that researchers can’t use them to test new therapies that might improve how well the placenta is functioning.
+We need a new way to test treatments that could prevent stillbirth.

 What’s happening in this project?

-In this project, researchers funded by Tommy’s want to find out whether ‘moderately-aged’ mice – mated at 28–32 weeks – might be more helpful for testing new therapies to prevent stillbirth.
+In this project, Tommy’s researchers want to find out whether ‘moderately-aged’ mice – mated at 28–32 weeks – might be more helpful for testing new therapies to prevent stillbirth.

 What difference will this project make?

-This project will establish whether these moderately-aged mice would be useful for future research.
-Ultimately, this will help scientists find new therapies that help the placenta to work more effectively, and so prevent stillbirth.
+This project will establish whether these ‘moderately-aged’ mice are useful for future research.
+Ultimately, the hope is that this will allow scientists to find new therapies that help the placenta to work more effectively, and so prevent stillbirth.

 Join the fight against baby loss